ifreund/waylock/README.md

 is correct, waylock will unlock the session and exit.
 Otherwise, the color will change to the `-fail-color` and you may try again.

-Detaching waylock from the controlling terminal to run as a daemon can be accomplished with `setsid(1)`.

-To detach waylock from the controlling terminal to run as a daemon, `setsid(1)` may be used.
+To detach waylock from the controlling terminal and run as a daemon, `setsid(1)` may be used.

 ## Licensing